7 Tips for Running in Cold Weather (and Liking It!)

 Another tip - consider the flavour.
 Indulgent flavours like chocolate, vanilla, and mocha tend to taste better in the cold, while citrus and fruity flavours tend to be more refreshing on those warm summer days.

 Solid foods are also easier to get down in cooler weather and a great choice for those long, slow runs.
 My favourite?
-The CLIF BAR® energy bar seasonal flavour, Hot Chocolate!
+The CLIF BAR® Chocolate Brownie energy bar!
 This bar not only tastes great, but also has a mix of simple and complex carbohydrates to help provide energy.

 Tip 7.
 Add Some Flavour to Your Water.